What Is the Front of a Ship Called? Nautical Terms Explained Simply

 What Is The Front Of A Ship Called

-The front of a ship, in our case cruise ship is called the Bow, otherwise known as the forward of the ship, this is the very front part of a cruise ship or the most forward point.
-The bow is almost pointed in design, thus cuts through the water to create a streamline passage through.
+The front of a ship, in our case, a cruise ship, is called the Bow, also known as the forward of the ship; this is the very front part or the most forward point of a cruise ship.
+The bow is almost pointed in design, thus cutting through the water to create a streamlined passage through.

 Why Is The Front Of The Ship Called The Bow?